White Zombie (band): After disbanding (1998–present)

-Since the breakup of White Zombie, Rob Zombie has shown no interest in reforming the band.
+Since the breakup of White Zombie, Rob Zombie has shown little interest in reforming the band.
 In June 2011, in an interview with Metal Hammer magazine, he was asked why White Zombie split up, to which he replied: "It had run its course.
 Success is a big thing that you can never plan for, because it affects everybody differently.
 I don't want to blame myself or anyone else in the band — it's just that the band didn't work anymore.
 Rather than continuing on and making shitty records and having it all fall apart, I thought: 'Let's just end it on a high point.'"
 Zombie also stated earlier in 2011 that a White Zombie reunion would never happen and he had not been in contact with any members of the band "except John Tempesta in about 15 years."
 In 2018, Yseult mirrored his comments, saying that, in regards to the breakup, "[she] was definitely ready for [the band] to be over with", and that she stayed in touch with most other band members aside from Zombie.

 In May 2013, former drummer Phil Buerstatte died.
 Shortly after his death, he was impersonated by con-artist Loren Dean Breckenridge III.
 Breckenridge was previously accused of defrauding rehab centers across the nation, and repeatedly impersonating character actor Loren Dean.

 In a November 2015 interview with Artisan News, Yseult stated that a White Zombie vinyl box set was due for release in 2016.
-On February 16, 2016, It Came From N.Y.C. was confirmed for a June 3 release via the Numero Group.
+On February 16, 2016, It Came from N.Y.C. was confirmed for a June 3 release via the Numero Group.
 The vinyl box set contains remastered versions of all the pre-Geffen Records material (including unreleased tracks) on 5 LPs/3 CDs, a 108-page colored booklet complete with liner notes and rare photos, a discography, and a shirtography.